davidtchiu/davidtchiu.github.io/teaching/cs475/hwk5.sobel/index.md

 - To write a parallel, multi-threaded program using the `pthread` library.
 - To work with the data-parallel paradigm.
-- To be exposed to timing runs and producing results for performance evaluation.

 #### Starter Code